SethHartman13/Avrae-Aliases-Snippets/Aliases/rep/rep.md

         else:
             rewards.append("None")

+        # Join together all the rewards into a string
         rewardstring = "\n".join(rewards)

     else:
         pass

+    # If there are no errors, then it writes out a title describing what the code did
     if len(error) == 0:
         if num >= 1:
             title = f"{name} adds {num} to their {desc}"